petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 **Synced Contacts:** Shows your DXP contacts sync status with Analytics Cloud.
 To configure, see [syncing contacts to a property](../connecting-data-sources/scoping-sites-and-individuals-using-properties.md#syncing-contacts-to-a-property)

-Note that this manage page looks different for a Salesforce data source or a CSV data source.
+Note that this manage page looks different for a CSV data source.

 ## Deleting a Data Source